Few people in the UK have heard of Bansko. Indeed, few have been to Bulgaria.

 There is a huge amount to do in the Bansko region.
 Among other things, the area is known for its breathtaking nature and mountains.
 There is plenty to do in both winter and summer.

 Or discover Bulgarian culture in the many museums found throughout the city.
+Some examples are: the House Museum Nikola Vaptsarov, Neofit Rilski House Museum or Paisii Hilendarski Historical Centre.

 Almost every year, the Ski World Cup is organised in Bansko by FIS (Fédération Internationale de Ski).
-For a weekend, the world's best skiers then come to Bansko to show their skills to the public.
+For a weekend, the world's best skiers then come to Bansko to show their qualities to the public.

 The World Cup is always a big event in Bansko that involves months of preparations.